...

 • Ask for details: Request the caller’s name, position, and contact information, then verify these details through official channels.

-• Personal questions: Ask questions only the real person would know the answers to.
+• Personal questions: Ask some questions that only the real person would know the answers to.

 • Call back: Hang up and call the person’s known number directly to confirm the situation.